EkaSukh/Chat/README.md

 # Chat
-This is a chat project within the skillfactory C++ cource The chat has two parts of the program: client part and server part.
+This is a chat project within the skillfactory C++ cource.
+The chat has two parts of the program: client part and server part.
 Both parts has a TCP realization.
 Functional of the server and the client are reperesents as classes.